Inventory savings and improved delivery readiness in one

 Amazing results

 Abels & Kemmner Unternehmensberatung in Herzogenrath has tackled this problem together with the company Anita Dr. Helbig GmbH, a specialist supplier of corsetry and swimwear in Brannenburg: In a careful analysis of stock levels, it was determined that Anita could reduce stock levels by at least 19 percent without compromising its ability to deliver!
-The starting point was a structuring of article ranges according to sales shares, an attempt to identify trends and seasonalities and a forecast of likely future demand.
+The starting point was a structuring of article assortments according to sales shares, an attempt to identify trends and seasonalities and a forecast of expected future demand.